SajivJam/SajivJam/README.md

 - 👋 Hi, I’m @SajivJam
 - 👀 I’m interested in ...
 Web Dev, cyber sec, and rocket science
 - 🌱 I’m currently learning ...
-Precalc and C++
+Precalc and Java

 <!---
 SajivJam/SajivJam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.